 WHY FLIPPING PRE-CONSTRUCTION CONDOS IS APPEALING

 Another form of condo flipping is referred to as an assignment sale.
 This is where the buyer of a pre-construction condo sells their contract with the builder to a new buyer before officially taking possession.
+This can be beneficial for those who may not have the current funding to complete the sale; if it’s cheaper to assign the original contract over a new purchaser, then they’re getting out of a potential money loss situation.

 Why do investors do this?